top of page

 What is it and how does it work?

 This approach means I work to understand your experience from your point of view, because your experience is unique to you.
-I do this with honesty and non-judgement because I value all that you are as a human
+I do this with honesty and non-judgement because I value and respect all that you are as a human

 These therapeutic conditions are the essential elements of an environment that can be used for healing and growth as they provide an opportunity for: